uclipboard/uclipboard/readme.md

 - [x] not full cover test of file upload on X11 and Windows
 - [x] test initial situation of DB
 - [x] Authentication
+- [x] project icon (Thanks to GitHub `identicon`)
-- [ ] project icon
+- [ ] more strict level debug log and hint
 - [ ] web integration development && build
-- [ ] more strict level debug log and hint
 - [ ] cross-platform test

 ## Bug/Feature
 - In instant mode, you are not allowed to push clipboard cotent with "" (specific `-m ""` argument but in fact it is *empty* string)
-- Only support TEXT copy/paste, but support upload file.
-- On X11, if the system clipboard is empty, this app may exit with msg: `adapter.Paste error:exit status 1`.
-You can copy any text to your clipboard then rerun it
+- uclipboard only supports TEXT copy/paste,**DO NOT** print binary file to the stdin of uclipboard. it is undefined behavior.
+But uclipboard supports upload file.
 - There is only `\n` in our db as newline rather than `\r\n`.
 So win-clip adapter will automaticlly switch them on Windows